Montevideo ranks the #1 city for the best quality of life in Latin America, posing unlimited potential for software QA engineers and their US clients

 Here is an excerpt from a review of CES by TestingReflections.com:

-“The Centro de Ensayos de Software (CES), a non-profit software testing laboratory in Uruguay, has recently launched a program that is certain to become the new ‘gold standard’ in professional development for software testers.
+“The Centro de Ensayos de Software (CES), a non-profit software QA testing laboratory in Uruguay, has recently launched a program that is certain to become the new ‘gold standard’ in professional development for software testers.
 The program, endorsed by the Universidad de la República (Uruguay), the Universidad Castilla La Mancha (Spain), and sanctioned by the Uruguayan IT Chamber (CUTI), is the most comprehensive, affordable, and publicly available training program for software testers on the market.
-Based on my market research and comprehensive review of the program, I have no reservation in rating it as market leading.”
+Based on my market research and comprehensive review of the program, I have no reservations in rating it as market leading.”

 The Ideal Nearshore QE Center for the US

-So, what does Uruguay’s QA hub mean for US businesses?
+What does Uruguay’s QA hub mean for US businesses?